 Ireland's World Cup Dream Ends in Penalty Heartbreak Against Czech Republic in Prague

-The Republic of Ireland's bid to reach the 2026 FIFA World Cup ended in devastating fashion in Prague on 26 March, as the Czech Republic won a penalty shootout 4-3 after a dramatic 2-2 draw in the playoff semi-final.
+The Republic of Ireland's bid to reach the 2026 FIFA World Cup ended in devastating fashion in Prague on 26 March, as the Czech Republic won a penalty shootout 4-3 after a dramatic 2-2 draw in the playoff semi-final — extending Ireland's painful absence from football's biggest stage to 24 years and counting.

 Ireland had led 2-0 at one stage and appeared to be on course for a historic victory that would have set up a playoff final at Dublin's Aviva Stadium.
-But a late Czech equaliser in the 86th minute forced extra time, and Ireland's shootout misses ultimately ended their hopes of reaching a first World Cup in 24 years.
+But a late Czech equaliser in the 86th minute forced extra time, and crucial misses from Finn Azaz and Alan Browne ultimately ended their hopes of reaching a first World Cup since 2002.

 Key Developments

-Troy Parrott gave Ireland the lead from the penalty spot in the 19th minute after a VAR review awarded a foul on Nathan Collins.
+Ireland started the match at the Fortuna Arena in spectacular fashion.
+Troy Parrott converted a penalty in the 19th minute after a VAR review awarded a foul on Nathan Collins.
 Ireland doubled their advantage in the 23rd minute when Czech goalkeeper Matej Kovar deflected a Dara O'Shea header over his own line.
+At 2-0, a historic victory seemed within reach.

 The Czech Republic pulled one back through Patrik Schick's penalty in the 27th minute, after Ryan Manning fouled Ladislav Krejci.
-The match appeared to be heading Ireland's way until Krejci headed home a free-kick in the 86th minute to level at 2-2 and force extra time.
+The match appeared to be heading Ireland's way until Krejci headed home a Michal Sadilek free-kick in the 86th minute to level at 2-2 and force extra time.
+Jayson Molumby struck the post during the additional period, but neither side could find a winner.
+In the penalty shootout, goalkeeper Caoimhín Kelleher saved from Mojmir Chytil to give Ireland an early advantage, and Parrott, Adam Idah, and Robbie Brady all converted.
+But Azaz and Browne both had their spot-kicks saved by Kovar, and Jan Kliment converted the decisive fifth penalty for the Czechs.
+The defeat marked Ireland's fifth loss in six World Cup playoff fixtures.

 Why It Matters

-Ireland last appeared at a World Cup in 2002, and the 24-year absence from football's biggest stage has been a source of frustration for supporters across the island.
-The defeat will prompt reflection on the squad's development and the direction of the national team under Hallgrímsson.
+Ireland last appeared at a World Cup in 2002, when they went undefeated in a group containing Germany, Cameroon, and Saudi Arabia before losing to Spain on penalties in the Round of 16.
+Their three World Cup appearances — Italy 1990, USA 1994, and South Korea/Japan 2002 — all ended in the knockout rounds, and the 24-year absence from football's biggest stage has been a source of deep frustration for supporters across the island.
+The defeat will prompt reflection on the squad's development and the direction of the national team, though Hallgrímsson's contract extension signals the FAI's confidence in the long-term project.

 What's Next